ITS Forum 2025

 Against this inspiring backdrop, you’ll enjoy light refreshments and networking with international delegates, researchers, and industry leaders while exploring bold, colorful exhibits that celebrate heritage and innovation alike.

-This reception is more than a social gathering — it’s a chance to connect, recharge, and immerse yourself in Riverside’s art and culture before a full day of ITS programming.
+Hosted by UCR's Research and Economic Development (RED), this reception is a great opportunity to connect, recharge, and immerse yourself in Riverside’s art and culture before a full day of ITS programming.

 Parking & Access